 Some want to know how to reset a power steering assist fault warning light.
 While you can always clear the codes with an OBD II code reader, you won’t truly fix the issue.

-Don’t do this until the root problem has been solved and repaired.
+Don’t do this until the underlying issue has been solved and repaired.
 It’s best to leave it to a mechanic, anyway.

-Here are a few tips on how to fix a power steering assist fault.
+Here are a few suggestions on how to fix a power steering assist fault.

-In general, you’ll need to replace the affected part, swapping it out for a new one.
+In general, you’ll need to replace the impacted part, swapping it out for a fresh one.

-Also, don’t forget to check for any resultant damage done to the steering rack, as unlikely as it is.
+Also, don’t forget to check for any resulting damage done to the steering rack, as unlikely as it is.

 Hydraulic Power Steering Fixes